How to print with the flexible filament Filaflex?

 star star star star star

 TPU Filament Filaflex 60A 'PRO' is the most elastic and flexible filament on the market for 3d printers.
 This filament is only suitable for the most experienced and daring 3d printing enthusiasts using flexible fialments.
-Shore hardness 60A 950% stretch Extremely elastic Resistant to solvents and fuel Odourless No hotbed required Made in the EU
+Shore hardness 60A 950% stretch Extremely elastic Odourless No hotbed required Made in the EU

 $57.90